dbcli/pgcli/docs/pages/printing_text.rst

 Some people like to use the VT100 ANSI escape squences to generate output.
 Natively, this is however only supported on VT100 terminals, but prompt_toolkit can parse these, and map them to a formatted text instances.
 This means that they will work on Windows as well.
+The :class:`~prompt_toolkit.formatted.ANSI` class takes care of that.

 .. code:: python